Do you have some great photos on your hard drive and wondering how you can make money from them?

 - You can sell them through an art gallery

-There are a number of ways of selling your photos; you can sell them through an art gallery, put them up in cafes, sell them at fairs etc. but all those methods take time and cost money as the photos need to printed, mounted and sometimes even framed.
+These methods take time and cost money as the photos need to printed, mounted and sometimes even framed.

 A far easier and less risky approach is to sell your photos online.

-Don’t expect to sell below par photos!
+But don’t expect to sell below par photos!